 All children are welcome to attend breakfast club and after school club.
 For a charge of £3.50 per session a breakfast of cereal, toast, fruit, fruit juice and a hot drink is provided.
-The breakfast club opens at 7.30 and finishes at 8.30 when school opens.
-After school club runs from 3.15 to 5.15 with a charge of £3.50 per hour.
+The breakfast club opens at 7.30am and finishes at 8.30am when school opens.
+After school club runs from 3.15pm to 5.15pm with a charge of £3.50 per hour.
 Bookings are made in advance in the school office.

-Snacks and drinks
+Snacks and Drinks

 A daily snack of fresh fruit is provided for all children in key stage one free of charge.
 Children may also bring an additional healthy snack if they choose.
 One packet of crisps and a treat sized chocolate containing item are allowed as part of a packed lunch.
-Children in key stage one and children who are eligible for free school meals can also have a free carton milk each day.
+Children in key stage one and children who are eligible for free school meals can also have a free carton of milk each day.

-A water fountain is available for children to drink from at play times.
-They may also bring a bottle of water that they can keep in their class room for when they are thirsty during lessons.
+Children may also bring a bottle of water that they can keep in their class room for when they are thirsty during lessons.